ICARA Disclosure

 The firm is required to calculate the maximum amount of liquid assets required to operate the business for one quarter (considering the wind down scenarios previously noted).

-In calculating its OLTR the firm has considered its position with respect to its FOR and wind down assumptions.
-From a prudent perspective the firm has decided to use the wind down assumptions as its OLTR.
+In calculating its OLTR the firm has considered its position with respect to FOR and wind down assumptions.
+From a prudence perspective the firm has decided to use the wind down assumptions as its OLTR.

-The firm meets its OLTR through a combination of cash and deposits on its balance sheet together with occasional investment in corporate and government backed debt securities.
-As of the 30th September 2023, the firm held £6.8m in liquid assets and cash on its balance sheet.
+The firm meets its OLTR through a combination of cash and deposits on its balance sheet together with investment in corporate and government backed debt securities.
+As of the 30th September 2024, the firm held £8.1m in liquid assets and cash on its balance sheet.

-The combination of Core liquid assets with current Gilt investments means that the Board are comfortable that the firms current liquidity profile and financial strength gives no concern that the OLTR or EWI is near breaching its required liquidity levels.
-The stress testing model also indicates that there will be no danger of breaches even in the event of a significant market downturn.
+The combination of Core liquid assets with current Gilt investments means that the Board are comfortable that the firms current liquidity profile and financial strength give no concern that the OLTR or EWI is near breach.
+The stress testing model also indicates that there will no danger of breaches even in the event of a significant market downturn.
+In the unlikely event that a material downturn occurs per the stress testing, CAM would convert liquid assets such as corporate and government debt into cash.

 The ICARA sets out the firm’s assessment of its risks and harms post mitigation and whether further capital is required in addition to the requirements set out by the FCA, specifically FOR.
 Any additional own funds are to be recorded and agreed within the ICARA process.
 Scenario analysis is to be conducted and documented within the ICARA to assess the potential financial impact of specific events on the firm and whether the firm would remain a going concern.